DSRCorporation/express-generator/README.md

 - Ability to run the application in docker container
 - Application uses async/await feature with NodeJS 7.3.0,
   but you can also use it with NodeJS 6.9.5 LTS through Babel
+- Support local and AWS storage for files.
+- Support sending emails via fake transport or AWS.

 ## License